 NYU has assembled a remarkably strong group of faculty working in the fields of antitrust and competition policy, intellectual property, and information law.
 The faculty members are world-renowned for their scholarship and engagement in policy debates.
 Several of them have significant expertise in government or private practice.

 Combining state-of-the-art policy and technical expertise with sophisticated legal analysis, the LLM in Competition, Innovation and Information Law (CIIL) is unique in its approach to training students by developing an integrated understanding of the dynamic forces that shape contemporary economic activity and innovation.
-In the CIIL program, students choose one of two concentrations—Antitrust and Competition Policy, or Intellectual Property and Information Law—while gaining an introductory foothold in the other concentration along with exposure to other related areas of law.
+In the CIIL program, students choose one of two areas of focus—Antitrust and Competition Policy, or Intellectual Property and Information Law—while gaining an introductory foothold in the other area of focus along with exposure to other related areas of law.

 The CIIL program also draws on NYU’s strength in international law.
 The faculty includes leading experts in international and comparative aspects of competition policy and intellectual property law.
 Their courses and seminars offer students the opportunity to understand the importance of competition policy and intellectual property law in today’s global economy.